 The Game Design Pipeline is broken down into 3-parts in this article.
-The artists creating the look and style of the game, the designers forming the layout and story line and the programmers who input all the data and write it into code.
+The artists creating the look and style of the game, the designers forming the layout and storyline and the programmers who input all the data and write it into code.

 Seeing as Tron was based on a game programmer, Flynn who is transcended into the games he built and forced to play, I found it fitting to reference pictures with this article.

-The fist steps in game design brings the artists together to create the games overall look using concepts.
+The first steps in game design bring the artists together to create the games overall look using concepts.
 From the storyboard to characters, 3D models are created and brought to life down the design pipeline.
 Any moving objects will also be animated as well as textured, giving them more depth and realism.
 The entire game environment will be created by a group of artists working closely with the designers to create the games overall look and style.

 Programmers are software engineers, they take all the information and write it into code.
 They are in charge of making sure the game runs smoothly.
 Breaking everything down, programmers input all sorts of code, the various types include: